manonmani27/LCM_Puzzle_Assignment/README.md

 ## 🎥 Interactive Demo
 Click the link below to watch a demo of the game in action:

-[Watch the LCM Puzzle Video] https://github.com/manonmani27/LCM_Puzzle_Assignment/blob/master/lcm%20puzzle.mp4
+[Download the LCM Puzzle Video] https://github.com/manonmani27/LCM_Puzzle_Assignment/blob/master/lcm%20puzzle.mp4

 How to Use
 - Make sure index.html, style.css, and script.js are in the same folder.